laabratory/laabratory.github.io/_posts/optimization-all-the-way-up.md

 > Much of the work we've seen in AI has been moving up the stack, from models to products.
 In this post, the first in a series, we explore AI interaction patterns that can deepen our understanding of user experience. - Aagam

-What if product teams could think about optimizing for user satisfaction in the same way we think about reinforcement learning (RLHF) for products, moving optimization up a layer in the stack to focus on **user experience**?
+What if product teams could think about optimizing for user satisfaction in the same way we think about reinforcement learning with human feedback (RLHF) for products, moving optimization up a layer in the stack to focus on **user experience**?

 There are hints of this in the types of fine-tuning and online learning that companies already employ.
 This approach aligns with the "flywheel thesis"—you collect feedback from users, integrate it into your model, and make it a source of competitive advantage.
 But this feedback loop primarily impacts the machine learning layer, not the UX built around it.